MCRcodes/mongo-db-demo/README.md

 ## Notes

 - Use postman to explore the api - note the error messages on your console when something fails.
-You shouldn't need to restart the express server (nodemo does that for us) but you might need to cancel pending requests in postman.
+You shouldn't need to restart the `express` server (`nodemon` does that for us) but you might need to cancel pending requests in postman.
 - Connecting to a db will create it if it doesn't already exist.
 - `index.js` uses async/await syntax instead of callback or Promises (more on https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await)
 - `breakfast` folder contains the breakfast example for the Mongo/Mongoose lecture.
 Can be run with `npm run breakfast`